 Admission

 Tickets are available online and for purchase at the Ticket Booth located at the park entrance.
-We accept the following forms of payment: Visa, MasterCard, American Express and Discover Card, Travelers, personal or business checks and cash.
+We accept the following forms of payment: Visa, MasterCard, American Express and Discover Card, Travelers, personal or business checks.
+Please note: We do not accept cash.

 *Please visit the Ticket Booth for the discounts below: